pvdz/tenko/tests/testcases/regexes/named_capturing_groups/non_bmp_unicode_double_escaped/idrest_group_name_dupe_check_rhs.u.md

 `````
 throws: Lexer error!
-    Regex: A double unicode quad escape that represents a surrogate pair in char class or group name is only valid with u-flag; Found a quad that was a surrogate pair which created a valid identifier character and that will only work with u-flag; An escape that might be part of an identifier cannot be anything else so if it is invalid it must be an error
+    Regex: A double unicode quad escape that represents a surrogate pair in char class or group name is only valid with u-flag; The name of a capturing group contained a double unicode quad escape which is valid as a surrogate pair which requires u-flag and which cannot be made valid without u-flag; Encountered invalid unicode escape inside the group name of a `\k` escape, this can not become valid without web compat mode

 start@1:0, error@1:0
 ╔══╦════════════════